-Mayreau is a small island located between Canouan and Carriacou in the Grenadines.
-Saltwhistle Bay incorporates the entire northern tip of Mayreau thus offering you the choice of two beaches – the leeward and the windward – the latter being considered world-class by windsurfers and kite boarders.
+Salt Whistle Bay Mayreau is one of the bays on this small island located between Canouan and Carriacou in the Grenadines.
+Saltwhistle Bay incorporates the entire northern tip of Mayreau.
+Thus it offers two beautiful beaches to choose from – the leeward and the windward.
+Windsurfers and kiteboarders frequented the world-class beach area, the Windward.

 Saltwhistle Bay is probably the most picturesque anchorage in the entire Grenadines, with its sweeping crescent beach of white sand lined with tall coconut trees.
 If there ever was a definitive paradise beach destination, this is it.
 You will want to brag about this place when you return.
 Bring your camera and lots of film.

 Mayreau also has a boutique resort located on Saltwhistle Bay, a particularly beautiful spot for anchoring yachts.
-This small anchorage, home to the Saltwhistle Bay Resort, will guarantee you a fairly isolated beach experience.
+This small anchorage, home to the Saltwhistle Bay Resort, guarantees a reasonably isolated beach experience.

-The Saltwhistle Bay Resort is one of the most unique resort properties in the Caribbean.
+The Saltwhistle Bay Resort is one of the unique resort properties in the Caribbean.
 It has eight stone cottages scattered among the palm trees and flowering shrubs, just a few paces from the beach.
-You have to look hard to see them, and as a result, the privacy of their guests is guaranteed.
-Each cottage is individually named and features wooden shutters, ceiling fans, a stone-built shower, and batiks on the walls.
+You have to look hard to see them.
+As a result, the resort guarantees the privacy of its guests.
+Each cottage has its separate name, wooden shutters, ceiling fans, a stone-built shower, and batiks on the walls.

-A charming stone and palm-thatched outdoor dining and bar area is set in the palm trees along the beach.
-Each table is surrounded by a circular stone wall and is covered by a thatched roof.
-At night, the soft lighting creates a dining atmosphere that is totally exotic and something that must be experienced.
-The food is excellent, very reasonably priced, and the service is friendly and personal.
+In the outdoor dining, guests will see a charming stone and palm thatch in the bar area set in the palm trees along the beach.
+A circular stone wall on each table is covered by a thatched roof.
+An experience that you will surely remember is the soft lighting at night that creates a dining atmosphere that is totally amazing.
+The food is excellent and very reasonably priced, and the service is friendly and personal.

-There is also a surf beach on the windward side of the island that is easily reached, and definitely worth exploring.
-If you are so inclined, follow the beach on the windward side to Saline Bay.
+Also, visitors can easily go to a surf beach on the island’s windward side.
+Visitors would find it definitely worth exploring.
+If you can’t resist nature’s beauty, follow the beach on the windward side of Saline Bay.
 The views of the surrounding islands and reef formations make for a great outing, an experience enjoyed by only a few visitors.

 Saltwhistle Bay Mayreau MAP